NapTyme/Proxmox-Homelab/troubleshooting/issues-log.md

 **Root cause:** Old Proxmox LVM volume group (pve-OLD-BBC9EC96) from previous install was still active and holding the device **Fix:** Listed volume groups with `vgs`, deactivated the old one with `vgchange -an pve-OLD-BBC9EC96`, then wipefs succeeded **What I learned:** LVM volume groups can hold drives busy even if the OS isn't actively using them.
 Always deactivate VGs before trying to repartition a drive that previously had LVM on it.

+---

+### 2026-04 — Ubuntu Server installer crashing during VM creation

+**Problem:** Ubuntu Server installer was crashing repeatedly during installation inside the new VM (ID 100) **What I tried:** Attempted install with initial low resource allocation **Root cause:** Insufficient resources allocated to the VM during the installation process — the Ubuntu live installer needs more RAM than the installed system does to run
+**Fix:** Temporarily increased VM resources to 3GB RAM, 2 sockets, 2 cores for the duration of the install.
+After installation completed successfully, scaled back down to 1GB RAM, 1 socket, 1 core
+**What I learned:** The resources needed to *run* an OS installer are often higher than what the installed system needs day-to-day.
+It's good practice to over-provision during install and scale back after.

+---

+### 2026-04 — QEMU guest agent installed but not running

+**Problem:** Installed `qemu-guest-agent` inside the VM and attempted to start it, but `systemctl status` showed it as inactive
+**What I tried:** `sudo systemctl start qemu-guest-agent.service` — service appeared to start but wasn't functioning **Root cause:** The QEMU Guest Agent feature was disabled in the VM's Options tab in Proxmox.
+The guest-side service and the host-side option both need to be enabled for the agent to work
+**Fix:** Enabled QEMU Guest Agent in the VM's Options tab in the Proxmox UI, then restarted the VM.
+The setting showed in orange before restart (Proxmox's indicator for pending changes).
+After restart, `systemctl status qemu-guest-agent.service` confirmed it was active and running
+**What I learned:** Proxmox settings highlighted in orange are pending — they won't take effect until the VM is restarted.
+Also, software installed inside a VM and features configured on the Proxmox host side are two separate things that both need to be in place.